-The milk was spilled by my six-year-old, after I asked her to help with pouring drinks.
+The milk was spilled by my middle child, after I asked her to help with pouring drinks.
 “Oh no!”
 I said crossly when it happened, “Quick, grab some kitchen roll!”
 It wasn’t her fault.
 I shouldn’t be cross.
 I am a bad mother.

 “I’m sorry mum, I’m really sorry,” she said.